tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 (`tf.saved_model.simple_save` / `tf.saved_model.builder.SavedModelBuilder`) \
 This is the format preferred for exporting for serving via TensorFlow Serving or to other languages (e.g., `SavedModelBundle.load()` in Java, `LoadSavedModel` in Go)

-The objects created by `defun` encapsulate (1) the computation expressed as a `GraphDef`, (2) the state used by it.
+The objects created by `function` encapsulate (1) the computation expressed as a `GraphDef`, (2) the state used by it.
 Thus, these objects are naturally suited for import/export in any of the above formats, using something like the following:

 <table>